 Diagnostic procedures only show physical causes of back pain, such as a herniated disc or joint inflammation.
 When it comes to how back pain is felt, however, everybody experiences and expresses their pain differently.
 What one patient might describe as minor back pain could be described by someone else as moderate-to-severe pain, making a case for the need for patients and doctors to establish solid communications with one another.

-To learn more about your specific case of back pain, schedule an in-person consultation with The Spine Institute Center for Spinal Restoration by calling 310-828-7757.
+To learn more about your specific case of back pain, schedule an in-person consultation with a reliable spine surgeon, Los Angeles families can trust, by calling 310-828-7757.
 Our trusted spine specialists and surgeons can help identify the source of your pain and provide you with appropriate treatment options.